keithdunnett/sgminer-recipes/README.md

 apt install npm, npm install json2csv, ln -sf /usr/bin/nodejs /usr/bin/node

-Some examples of what one might do with it:
+Some example uses

-##### Use jq to extract response and json2csv to present the data (-n is no header row)
+##### Use jq to extract response and json2csv to present data (-n is no header row)

 root@precision:~/mining-dev/sgminer-recipes# sgminer-api precision 4028 devs | jq .DEVS | json2csv -n
 0,"Y","Alive",0,0,0,0,0,0,0,0,27.5409,27.5417,27541,27542,3759,0,395,2.3049,"20",0,0,4,1480352802,2694996.5578,44318,2754986903327,0,154214451,1480352842,0.8834,0,97854
 1,"Y","Alive",0,0,0,0,0,0,0,0,27.5484,27.5551,27548,27555,3826,0,386,2.3459,"20",0,0,2,1480352844,2695730.561,44344,2737107031393,0,5000000000,1480352845,0.863,0,97854
 2,"Y","Alive",0,0,0,0,0,0,0,0,27.4653,27.5348,27465,27535,3666,0,452,2.2478,"20",0,0,4,1480352798,2687598.8541,44598,2660688552019,0,154214451,1480352841,1.0033,0,97854

-##### As above but use sed to preface the csv output with the rig name and port that we queried.
-Good for interrogating a larger farm.
+##### As above but using sed to preface the csv output with the rig name and port that we queried.

 root@precision:~/mining-dev/sgminer-recipes# h="precision"; p="4028"; sgminer-api $h $p devs | jq .DEVS | json2csv -n | sed -e "s/^/${h},${p},/g"
 precision,4028,0,"Y","Alive",0,0,0,0,0,0,0,0,27.5412,27.5982,27541,27598,3791,0,398,2.3125,"20",0,0,4,1480353332,2708995.0474,44568,2771459122406,0,154214451,1480353350,0.8851,0,98362
 precision,4028,1,"Y","Alive",0,0,0,0,0,0,0,0,27.547,27.4982,27547,27498,3850,0,386,2.3485,"20",0,0,4,1480353278,2709565.4728,44590,2749499749315,0,154214451,1480353349,0.8582,0,98362
 precision,4028,2,"Y","Alive",0,0,0,0,0,0,0,0,27.4655,27.4764,27466,27476,3683,0,452,2.2466,"20",0,0,4,1480353331,2701550.1578,44860,2671001768784,0,154214451,1480353349,0.9975,0,98362

-##### Some fun with awk, just because this wouldn't be complete without.
+##### And some fun with awk.

-From 'stats' output (which convert to CSV), grep only those lines containing the string "POOL".
+From 'stats' output (the output of which we convert to CSV), grep only those lines containing the string "POOL".
 Then feed those lines into awk, using a comma as our field separator, and for each record processed. divide the content of fields 27 and 28 (send and receive bytes per pool) by field 3 (uptime in seconds) to arrive at bytes/sec figures for send and receive, adding these to the values of sum and sum2 respectively for the